-Which city is cheaper, San Diego or Baltimore?
+Which place is cheaper, San Diego or Baltimore?

 These are the overall average travel costs for the two destinations.